 You can take the following steps to keep Baby allergy-free.

 - Keep up the good work breastfeeding!
-Exclusively breastfeeding Baby in her first few months lowers their risk of food allergies, even if you have a family history of allergies.
+Exclusively breastfeeding Baby in their first few months lowers their risk of food allergies, even if you have a family history of allergies.
 You’re helping keep Baby‘s immune system strong and healthy!

 - Know the signs of an allergic reaction.
 If you notice any signs, you can contact your child’s doctor as soon as possible.
 Signs of an allergic reaction include colic, skin rash, vomiting, severe diarrhea, difficulty breathing for a few hours after breastfeeding, and signs of abdominal discomfort.